samcorcos/programming-cs/cseducation.md

 Certain programming languages are also better at doing certain tasks.
 C++ is a very old language that is still among the most efficient languages available.
 Python also has a vast array of resources available that make machine learning much more practical than an implementation in JavaScript.

-Another major challenge of teaching programming is the difficulty of settings curricula and measuring effectiveness.
+Another major challenge of teaching programming is the difficulty of setting curricula and measuring effectiveness.
 Also, as mentioned above, grading is a laborious process that is—ironically—completed manually in most classrooms.

 ## Policy Options